 Researchers used to enter their survey data into cumbersome spreadsheets.
 These days they have StoX – a free, open source program, developed at the Institute of Marine Research (IMR) that has now been documented in an international research journal.

 Today the UN’s Intergovernmental Panel on Climate Change (IPCC) is launching its special report on the oceans and cryosphere.
 Geir Ottersen, a scientist at the Institute of Marine Research (IMR) and one of the main authors of the report, is concerned about the changes taking place in the Arctic.

 The Arctic cod, the Arctic cousin of the Atlantic cod, is a key species in the northern Barents Sea.
 The whole ecosystem may therefore be destabilised by the spawning grounds of the Arctic cod shrinking as a result of declining sea ice cover.

-The Institute of Marine Research (IMR) is the biggest research institute of its kind in Europe, with over 1,000 employees.
+The Institute of Marine Research (IMR) is one of the biggest marine research institutes in Europe, with about 1,000 employees.
 Our main activities are research, advisory work and monitoring.

-In January 2018, the IMR was merged with NIFES – The National Institute of Nutrition and Seafood Research.
-The web pages was merged November 30 2017.
-The new institute will be a leading supplier of knowledge relating to the sustainable management of the resources in our marine ecosystems and the whole food chain from the sea to the table.
+In January 2018, the IMR was merged with NIFES – the National Institute of Nutrition and Seafood Research.
+IMR is a leading supplier of knowledge relating to the sustainable management of the resources in our marine ecosystems and the whole food chain from the sea to the table.